leonasdev/.dotfiles/README.md

 </details>

-TODO:
+## ✅TODO:
-- colorscheme
+- [ ] Colorscheme
-  - now using `ishan9299/nvim-solarized-lua` with some manual config
+  - Curretlly using `ishan9299/nvim-solarized-lua` with some manual config
+  - Considering make a own colorscheme
-- better way to manage my dotfiles
+- [ ] A better way to manage my dotfiles, instead of using `git bare repository`
+  - GNU stow?
-- kitty
+- [ ] Add my kitty config